-Animal Models & Retroviral Vaccines Section (Franchini lab) studies the regulation of human T cell leukemia/lymphoma virus type 1 (HTLV-1) replication, focused on the effect of p8 and p12 on T-cell function and viral persistence in vivo, and has began to investigate the role of pro-inflammatory monocyte subsets that are infected and increased by HTLV-1.
-It also has modeled novel vaccine strategies, such as HPV, heat shock gp96-Ig alone or in combination with the SIV envelope protein to target the mucosa for the prevention of HIV-1/SIV infection.
-In the last 4 yrs the lab has refocused on the canarypox-based vector/gp120 boost strategy that Dr. Franchini pioneered in the mid-1990s, since this combination has protected humans in the RV144 HIV vaccine trial.
+Animal Models and Retroviral Vaccines Section (Franchini lab) studies the regulation of human T cell leukemia/lymphoma virus type 1 (HTLV-1) replication, focused on the effect of p8 and p12 on T-cell function and viral persistence in vivo, and has began to investigate the role of pro-inflammatory monocyte subsets that are infected and increased by HTLV-1.
+Dr. Franchini's team has also modeled novel vaccine strategies, such as HPV, heat shock gp96-Ig alone or in combination with the SIV envelope protein to target the mucosa for the prevention of HIV-1/SIV infection.
+In the last 4 years the lab has refocused on the canarypox-based vector/gp120 boost strategy that Dr. Franchini pioneered in the mid-1990s, since this combination has protected humans in the RV144 HIV vaccine trial.
 Her current work explores strategies to improve vaccine efficacy using the MF59 or CD40L, the CD-4-single chain gp120 immunogen (FSLC) and different priming, including DNA or a heterologous vector, such as Ad26, that induces high levels of systemic and mucosal immune responses.

-Human Retrovirus Pathogenesis Section (Felber Lab) studies the cellular mechanisms that govern viral and cellular posttranscriptional regulation and has discovered new mechanisms of mRNA nuclear export.
-Based on understanding of mRNA processing and export, it developed and is studying DNA-based vaccines for prevention and immunotherapy.
-It has used this method to design novel HIV immunogens based on highly conserved elements and has demonstrated that immunization with such a DNA vaccine alters the immunodominance hierarchy of HIV-1 Gag in immunized macaques.
+Human Retrovirus Pathogenesis Section (Felber lab) studies the cellular mechanisms that govern viral and cellular post-transcriptional regulation and has discovered new mechanisms of mRNA nuclear export.
+Based on understanding of mRNA processing and export, Dr. Felber's team developed and is studying DNA-based vaccines for prevention and immunotherapy.
+They have used this method to design novel HIV immunogens based on highly conserved elements and have demonstrated that immunization with such a DNA vaccine alters the immunodominance hierarchy of HIV-1 Gag in immunized macaques.
 This vaccine approach is now being further developed to a clinical trial by HVTN.
-It also developed a new generation of vectors for the expression of IL-12 cytokines and demonstrated its use as DNA vaccine adjuvant to improve magnitude of and breadth of SIV DNA induced immunity.
+Dr. Felber's lab also developed a new generation of vectors for the expression of IL-12 cytokines and demonstrated its use as a DNA vaccine adjuvant to improve the magnitude of and breadth of SIV DNA-induced immunity.

-Human Retrovirus Section (Pavlakis Lab) studies optimization of DNA and combination vaccines based on strategies improving RNA and protein expression & presentation, and the role of cytokines and other immunomodulatory molecules.
+Human Retrovirus Section (Pavlakis lab) studies optimization of DNA and combination vaccines based on strategies improving RNA and protein expression and presentation, and the role of cytokines and other immunomodulatory molecules.
 The goal is to develop general methods for development of vaccines that are broadly protective and able to be repeatedly administered.
-It also studies mechanisms of HIV/SIV pathogenesis and persistence, and especially the role of cytotoxic CD4 cells in virus control.
+Dr. Pavlakis and his team also study mechanisms of HIV/SIV pathogenesis and persistence, and especially the role of cytotoxic CD4 cells in virus control.
 A recent focus has been the regulation and function of IL-15 and its interaction with its soluble receptor, IL-15Ralpha, to form a functional heterodimeric cytokine that is more stable and bioactive than either alone.
 Optimized DNA expression vectors have been developed to use this IL-15/15Ralpha complex for immunotherapy, vaccine enhancement, and production of authentically processed and glycosylated mammalian cell-derived cytokine.
 HRS is preparing a first-in-man trial to test IL-15/15Ralpha in cancer.